-See your doctor if neck or back pain extends down your arm or leg or you experience numbness, tingling, or weakness.
-Conservative treatment, including rest followed by physical therapy, usually relieves symptoms within a few weeks.
+See a doctor if neck or back pain extends down your arm or leg or you experience numbness, tingling, or weakness.
+Conservative treatment, including rest followed by physical therapy, usually relieves symptoms within

 A stroke occurs when the blood supply to your brain is cut off because of a blockage, or a blood vessel in the brain bursts.
 It can cause sudden numbness or weakness in the face, arms, or legs.